CS5001-khoury/hw03/instructions/ColorTestorDesign.md

     print_html_values -- \tTritanopia:\t#e60d00 --> print
 ```

-1., 2., 3., 4. represent paired method calls and returns since rgb_to_hex is called four times at a minimum.
-The None return for `print` is not
+1., 2., 3., 4. represent paired function calls and returns since rgb_to_hex is called four times at a minimum.
+The `None` return for `print` is not
 shown for simplicity.